Amazon’s quarterly profit tops $2 billion for first time

-NEW YORK — Amazon’s quarterly profit soared past $2 billion for the first time, as revenue from online shopping and its cloud computing business grew.
+NEW YORK — Amazon’s quarterly profit soared past $2 billion for the first time as its online shopping, cloud computing and advertising businesses continued to grow.

+The company, which started in 1995 as an online bookstore, has expanded beyond online retail to boost its profits.
+Its Amazon Web Services unit, which provides cloud computing services to companies and government, has been a strong source of income.
+And its advertising unit recently became a billion-dollar business that sells ads to companies that want their products to show up first when shoppers search on the site.

+After Amazon.com Inc. released its financial results Thursday, its shares rose more than 3 percent to $1,870.23 in after-hours trading.
+Its stock is already up nearly 72 percent in the last year, and Amazon is getting closer to surpassing iPhone maker Apple as the world’s most valuable company.

-The Seattle-based company reported net income of $2.53 billion, or $5.07 per share, for the three months ending June 30.
-That blew past the $2.48 per share Wall Street analysts expected, according to FactSet.
+Seattle-based Amazon reported net income of $2.53 billion, or $5.07 per share, in the three months ending June 30, blowing past the $2.48 per share Wall Street analysts expected, according to FactSet.

 Revenue soared 39 percent to $52.89 billion in the second quarter, but was below the $53.37 billion analysts expected.